James Forney: Biography

-Forney was born January 17, 1844, in Lancaster, Pennsylvania, and accepted a commission in the Marine Corps in 1861, serving continuously for 43 years.
+Forney was born January 17, 1844, in Lancaster, Pennsylvania, to John Weiss Forney and Elizabeth Reitzel Forney.
+He accepted a commission in the Marine Corps in 1861, serving continuously for 43 years.
 Forney was approved to receive the Brevet Medal for gallantry in the Civil War, but died before it could be presented.
 This meant that Percival Pope would be the only brevet medal recipient from the Civil War to actually receive the Medal.
 Since the brevet medal was not presented posthumously it was never given to his family and instead placed on display in the National Museum.

 While a First Lieutenant Forney was assigned the Western Gulf Squadron aboard the Steam sloop Brooklyn.

 When the fleet sailed past Vicksburg, Mississippi, on June 28, 1862, the Confederate cannons stationed there opened fire on the ships and several marines were injured.
 Forney was one of the Marine officers manning the broad-side guns and returned fire on the Confederate forces.

 After the Civil War, Forney joined the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 897.

 On September 3, 1895 Secretary Herbert approved for Colonel Forney to be court martialed for Negligence in caring for government property.
 The charges were submitted by the Commandant of the Marine Corps, Colonel Heywood on the grounds that he had sent large amounts of fuel and bed linens to his personal residence while he was the Commandant of Marines at the Brooklyn Navy Yard.
 At the time Forney was the second highest-ranking officer in the Marine Corps and held the position of Commandant of Marines at the Portsmouth Navy Yard.
 The court martial was held on the Brooklyn Navy Yard.

 On November 19, 1895, Forney was found guilty of the charges, received an official reprimand from Secretary Herbert, and was restored to duty.

 During the Spanish–American War he commanded the Marine Barracks at the Portsmouth Navy Yard in Kittery, Maine was responsible for securing Spanish prisoners captured after the Battle of Santiago de Cuba.
 He later commanded the Marine Barracks at the League Island Navy Yard in Philadelphia.

 In 1898 he became a Veteran Companion of the Military Order of Foreign Wars.

 Forney retired from the Marine Corps as a brigadier general in 1904.

 He died in Philadelphia on February 2, 1921, at the age of 77.